 The latest WHO–UNICEF estimates of national immunisation coverage show that 15 EU/EEA countries reported at least 95% vaccination coverage for the first dose of a rubella-containing vaccine in 2023 [11].
 Sustained vaccination coverage of at least 95% for at least one dose of a rubella-containing vaccine at all subnational levels is recommended to achieve elimination [1].

 World Health Organization Regional Office for Europe (WHO/EURO).
-Eliminating measles and rubella – Framework for the verification process in the WHO European Region.
-Copenhagen: WHO Regional Office for Europe; 2014.
-Available from: https://iris.who.int/handle/10665/350499?show=full
+Eliminating measles and rubella in the WHO European Region: integrated guidance for surveillance, outbreak response and verification of elimination.
+Copenhagen: WHO Regional Office for Europe; 2024.
+Available from: https://www.who.int/europe/publications/i/item/9789289060783

 European Centre for Disease Prevention and Control (ECDC).
 EU case definitions [Internet].
 Stockholm: ECDC; 2024 [cited 29 January 2024].
 Available from: https://www.ecdc.europa.eu/en/all-topics/eu-case-definitions